arzumy/whatsapp-privacy-extension/README.md

 ## 🤖 Development

-This project was built with AI-assisted development tools.
-The codebase and documentation were developed to provide a simple, effective privacy solution for WhatsApp Web users.
+This project was **100% built with [Claude AI](https://claude.ai) and [Cursor](https://cursor.sh)**.
+The entire codebase, documentation, and architecture were developed through AI-assisted pair programming to provide a simple, effective privacy solution for WhatsApp Web users.

 ---